Mathematics and Statistics

 Insight

-Math majors can expect small class sizes that allow students and faculty to know each other on a one-to-one basis.
-Additional support includes a drop-in tutoring lab with the dual goals of helping students with their math courses and providing employment for tutors.
-During the summer, the Research Experiences for Undergraduates (REUTs) program is an opportunity to conduct research alongside a faculty mentor.
+Math majors can expect small class sizes that allow students and faculty to know each other on a one-on-one basis.
+All math majors complete a core set of courses to build general knowledge while also selecting one of four options to focus their interests.
+Students will choose from applied mathematics, general mathematics, mathematics education, or statistics depending on postgraduate goals.
+During the summer, the Research Experiences for Undergraduates (REU) program is an opportunity to conduct research alongside a faculty mentor.

 Experience

-The Math Club serves as a social vehicle for some of our majors.
-This group organizes social events such as bowling, softball, and recreational math talks.
-Attending undergraduate math conferences and supporting Putnam exam participants are just some of the things Math Club has sponsored.
+Students have the opportunity to get involved with the Math Club.
+This group organizes social events and recreational math talks in addition to representing the department on campus.
+Attending undergraduate math conferences and sponsoring Putnam exam participants are just some of the things Math Club supports.

-Students in the mathematics education option can participate in Project Math, designed to build a community of future teachers.
-An on-campus dormitory exclusively for math and science majors is another community-building opportunity.
+Students in the mathematics education option can also participate in Project Math, designed to build a community of future teachers.
+Project Math introduces students to the classroom setting, provides early field experience, and professional development opportunities on the path to becoming a teacher.

 Outlook

-California (and many other states) has a chronic need for qualified high school math teachers, so graduates can find work in nearly any location.
-If you enjoy working with teenagers and helping them grow into responsible, productive adults, this can be a very rewarding job.
-One of the perks of a high school teacher is long summer vacations!
+California and many other states continue to have a need for qualified high school math teachers, so that graduates can find work in nearly any location.
+If you enjoy working with high school students and helping the next generation grow into responsible, productive adults, this is a very rewarding career.
+Mathematics teachers are crucial to the development of quantitative reasoning and critical thinking skills needed in society.

 Programs